cmacfie/PicFlip-ExtensionQlik/README.md

 ### Example 4
 Start with images turned over, locked to make them not flip over
 ![Alt text](./screenshots/SoftwareCompany_7.gif?raw=true "Displaying normal usage")

+## Technical

+The extension is made with Angular and css. **The extension is made for Google Chrome and does not work for Firefox at the moment.
+Support to be added soon**.